zg404/dorado_updater/README.md

    ```bash
    conda run -n dorado dorado --version
    ```

-## Design Rationale

-1. Uses conda's `bin/` directory that is already in `$PATH`.
-This provides a failsafe way to ensure wide portability across different Linux machines.

-2. Handles Dorado's pre-compiled binaries which include their own `bin/` and `lib/` directories.
-This would normally require adding the nested `bin/` to `$PATH` (e.g., `~/miniconda/envs/dorado/bin/bin`).

-3. Creates a symlink in the conda env `bin/` that points to the dorado binary in the nested `bin/`, allowing the command to be called directly after conda activation.

-4. Covers edge cases such as multiple Dorado versions, missing conda, and incorrect file structures.

 ## Command Line Options

 - `--clean-install`: Removes existing Dorado environment and creates a new one